Build Checkout Directory

 In most cases, the default Auto (recommended) setting will cover your needs.
 With this default checkout directory, TeamCity ensures the best performance and consistent incremental sources updates.
 The name of the default automatically created directory is generated as follows:

->/<VCS settings hash code>.
+< Agent Work Directory >/<VCS settings hash code>.
 The VCS settings hash code is calculated based on the set of VCS roots, their checkout rules and VCS settings used by the build configuration (checkout mode).
 Effectively, this means that the directory is shared between all the build configurations with the same VCS settings.

-If for some reason you need to specify a custom checkout directory (for example, the process of creating builds depends on some particular directory), make sure that the following conditions are met:
+If for some reason you need to specify a custom checkout directory (for example, the process of creating builds depends on some particular directory), make sure the following conditions are met:

 the checkout directory is not shared between build configurations with different VCS settings (otherwise, TeamCity will perform clean checkout each time another build configuration is built in the directory);

-the content of the directory is not modified by processes other than those of a single TeamCity agent (otherwise TeamCity might be unable to ensure consistent incremental sources update).
+the content of the directory is not modified by processes other than those of a single TeamCity agent (otherwise, TeamCity might be unable to ensure consistent incremental sources update).
 If this cannot be eliminated, make sure to turn on the clean build checkout option for all the participating build configurations.
 This rule also applies to two TeamCity agents sharing the same working directory.
 As one TeamCity agent has no knowledge of another, the other agent appears as an external process to it.

 Note that the content of the checkout directory can be deleted by TeamCity under certain circumstances.